Rosh Chodesh: Origin

 Blow the horn on the new moon, on the full moon for our feast day.

-In the Bible, Rosh Chodesh is often referred to simply as "Chodesh", as the Hebrew word "chodesh" can mean both "month" and "new month".
+In the Hebrew Bible, Rosh Chodesh is often referred to simply as "Chodesh", as the Hebrew word "chodesh" can mean both "month" and "new month".

 Declaring the month

 Judaism uses a lunisolar calendar, so Rosh Chodesh is celebrated in connection with the date of the new moon.
 Originally, the date of Rosh Chodesh was confirmed on the testimony of witnesses observing the new moon, a procedure known as kiddush hachodesh (sanctification of the month).
 After the Sanhedrin declared Rosh Chodesh for either a full (30-day) or defective (29-day) month, news of it would then be communicated throughout Israel and the diaspora.

 This system was dependent on the functioning of the Sanhedrin to declare the month, and to communicate this month to far-flung Jewish communities.
 In the 4th century CE, this became impossible and instead a fixed calendar of 29- and 30-day months (see Hebrew calendar for details) was instituted by Hillel II.
 At the end of a 29-day month, Rosh Chodesh is celebrated for one day, on the first day of the new month.
 At the end of a 30-day month, Rosh Chodesh is celebrated for two days - the 30th day of the previous month, and the first day of the new month.